top of page

 Do I need a Master degree in information or library science?

-Is LLEAD only for those in Canada?
+Is LLEAD only for Canadians?

 I have noticed that you have a research-based curriculum; what is the research?